HFA Senior Recognition Ceremony Information for Students

 161 Commonwealth Avenue, University of Massachusetts, Amherst, MA 01003

 HFA Senior Recognition Ceremony plans are made based on student primary majors as recorded in the Registrar's Office.
-If you will graduate with more than one major, you will need to choose the single department with which you will participate in a Senior Recognition Ceremony.
-This is the case even when your majors are not in the same college---you need to select one.
+If you will graduate with more than one major, you will need to choose one department with which you will participate in a Senior Recognition Ceremony.
+This is our practice whether or not your majors are in the same college---you need to pick one.
 We recommend your choice be guided according to the department to which you feel the greatest affinity.
-Since our plans will be made based on your primary major, please be sure to let us know if you decide to participate with a different major.
+Since our plans are made based on your primary major, please be sure to let us know if you decide to participate with a different major.

 Graduates may receive one commemorative medal for each degree earned (i.e. dual-degree not double or triple-majors).

 You will wear your cap and gown during the ceremony.
 The Recreation Center has air-conditioning, but keep in mind that the room will warm up with the large audience we have and more so if it is unseasonably warm outside or if the sun is shining.
 The building's temperature will be adjusted as needed, but you are best served by planning to add or subtract layers as needed.

 Caps, gowns, and tassels (the cost of which has already been paid by your student fees) may be picked up at the Undergraduate Commencement Fair on Wednesday, May 1, 2019 between 11:00 a.m. and 4:00 p.m. in the Campus Center Auditorium.
 Beginning Monday, May 6, 2019 through Thursday, May 9th, they will also be available in the Campus Center, Room 165-69 between 10:00 a.m. and 4:00 p.m.